 Following the BCLC Forum, the Major and I continued our conversations and FedEx agreed to sponsor the next phase of EnviRenew.
 The kickoff meeting, referred to earlier in this post, brought together an amazing set of thought leaders in the disaster recovery, sustainability, educational, architectural and corporate sectors.

 Amazing conversations took place including the consideration of a whole new field of expertise with a related professional organization and educational courses of study in sustainable approaches to long term recovery.

 With support this summer from Harvard and MIT graduate school interns we will be working to codify some of the great accomplishments that have been made in New Orleans and other cities on the cutting edge of sustainable long term disaster recovery and resiliency.
 By documenting successes and developing a game plan for replicating these successes – building back better – we hope to help do away with some of the exercises in wheel-reinvention that are all too common in the long term disaster recovery area.

-Stay tuned for developments, check out the EnviRenew website, and let me know what you think about “building back better.”
+Stay tuned for developments and let me know what you think about “building back better.”